epfl-ada/ada-2022-project-toestewbrr/README.md

 #### 1.2.
 Character personalities

-As a first step to discovering the personalities that are matched together in a couple, we used the provided TV trope personality types.
+As a first step to discovering the personalities that are present in romantic movies, we used the provided TV trope personality types.
 Characters from approximately 500 movies were classified into 72 character types.
 From this, we obtained the 10 most common character types among romantic movies as shown below.
 For those wondering: the defining characteristics of a '*ditz*' are [profound stupidity or quirkiness](https://tvtropes.org/pmwiki/pmwiki.php/Main/TheDitz).

 <p align="center" width="100%">
     <img width="70%" src="Images/Tv_trope_clusters.png">